natalieagus/50033/docs/04-children/static.md

 > There's no need to declare `public` in the methods

 Rename your `ButtonController.cs` script into `RestartButton.cs`, and create another `PauseButton.cs` script to pause the game.
-Both controllers must inherit `InteractiveButton` interface:
+Both controllers must inherit `IInteractiveButton` interface:

 <Tabs>
 <TabItem value="1" label="RestartButton.cs">